INTERNATIONAL LAND ALLIANCE, I - GuruFocus.com

 SAN DIEGO, CALIFORNIA, Aug.
-04, 2022 (GLOBE NEWSWIRE) -- International Land Alliance, Inc. ( ILAL), (“ILA” or the “Company”), an international land investment and development firm, announced that it has engaged ResortCom International.
+09, 2022 (GLOBE NEWSWIRE) -- International Land Alliance, Inc. ( ILAL), (“ILA” or the “Company”), an international land investment and development firm, announced that it has listed its 20-acre/8,000 square foot event venue at its Emerald Grove development in Southern California.

-Created in 1985 to assist timeshare resorts and real estate developments in Mexico to better communicate with their international owners, ResortCom provides a full suite of cutting-edge software and client services, including innovative contact center solutions, club management, inventory management, reservations, owner amenity services, owner loan services, homeowner associations, merchant processing and collections.
+The Company acquired the 80-acre Emerald Grove development in 2019 for $1.1M.
+In 2021, the Company recognized the sale of a vacant 20-acre parcel for $630,000 and is in the process of subdividing its remaining 40 acres into 8 residential lots.
+Median prices for 5-acre lots in the surrounding area are currently $250,000.

-Frank Ingrande, President of ILA, commented: “With over 1,000 owners at our Rancho Costa Verde development, we have been utilizing the services of ResortCom for several years, allowing us to focus on construction, and sales and marketing while maximizing customer service for our owners and increasing revenues.
-With our 4th master-planned community coming online this year (1,300-homesite development Oasis Park Resort), it is imperative we have a scalable outsourced management solution across our portfolio of properties, as well as seamless reporting.
-We look forward to deploying ResortCom services across our portfolio of properties.”
+Jason Sunstein, CFO of ILA, commented: “With real estate prices hitting record levels in Southern California, a decision was made to take advantage of the current climate and list this parcel.
+Creating a profitable exit opportunity and additional income provides us with an alternative and non-dilutive funding source to continue to drive its core business as we continue to ramp up the sales and marketing at all of our Baja California developments.”

 CONTACT: